-Your instructor is required to provide instruction on each of these knowledge areas listed on your Airman Knowledge Test Report and to complete an endorsement of this instruction.
-The Airman Knowledge Test Report must be presented to the examiner prior to taking the practical test.
+Your instructor must provide instruction on each of the knowledge areas listed on your Airman Knowledge Test Report and complete an endorsement of this instruction.
+You must present the Airman Knowledge Test Report to the examiner prior to taking the practical test.
 During the oral portion of the practical test, the examiner is required to evaluate the noted areas of deficiency.